nagashiva23/swin-transforemr-/README.md

-# Swin Transformer starter project
+# Swin Transformer for biomedical image captioning

 This folder contains a lightweight Swin-style transformer starter codebase for the biomedical image-captioning project.